 Keeping your rabbits in tip-top condition isn’t difficult, but it’s important to recognise problems early.
 If you check your rabbits carefully you will soon become familiar with their eating habits, behaviour, and general body condition.

-Rabbits are prey animals who conceal signs of illness in order to fend off an attack, this means that when they do show signs of illness it could well be in advanced stages..
+Rabbits are prey animals who conceal signs of illness in order to fend off an attack; this means that when they do show signs of illness it could already be at an advanced stages.

 Rabbits will only stay healthy if they have the correct diet.

-Your rabbits must be vaccinated against two killer diseases: myxomatosis and RVHD.
+Your rabbits must be vaccinated against two killer diseases: Myxomatosis and Haemorrhagic Disease.